laaridiniz/laaridiniz/README.md

  - :books: I'm currently graduating in Systems Analysis and Development by FATEC-SJC
  - :seedling: I'm learning about programming logic fundamentals with Python and basic front-end tools
  - :hearts: Love my family and my dogs
- - :zap: Fun facts: I can't live without my guitar
+ - :zap: Fun facts: I can't live without my guitar (sorry, neighbours!)
- - :video_game: On my free time, I like to play videogame and truco.
+ - :video_game: During my free time, I like to play videogame and truco.

  If you want to get in touch, here are my emails and social medias links:
  <br>